The Babylonian Epic of Creation

 My son, the Sun!
 Sun of the heavens!"

-Clothed with the halo of the ten gods, he was strong to the utmost,
+Clothed with the halo of the ten gods, he was strong to

 As their awesome flashes were heaped upon him.